magento/composer-root-update-plugin/README.md

 ## Purpose of plugin

-The `magento/composer-root-update-plugin` Composer plugin resolves changes that need to be made to the root project `composer.json` file before updating to a new Magento metapackage requirement.
+The `magento/composer-root-update-plugin` Composer plugin resolves changes that need to be made to the root project `composer.json` file before updating to a new Magento metapackage requirement through the `composer require-commerce` command.

-This is accomplished by comparing the root `composer.json` file for the Magento project corresponding to the Magento version and edition in the current installation with the Magento project `composer.json` file for the target Magento metapackage when the `composer require` command runs and applying any deltas found between the two files if they do not conflict with the existing `composer.json` file in the Magento root directory.
+To accomplish this, it compares the default project `composer.json` file for the Magento Open Source or Adobe Commerce metapackage version in the current installation with the project `composer.json` file corresponding to the target metapackage.
+The command then applies any deltas found between the two files if they do not conflict with user customizations.

 # Getting Started